galaxyfreak/eagle_cm-buglist/README.md

 Not working:
 -----------

-- Bluetooth (turn on/off kmsg: http://pastebin.com/2ZbYyvTP)

-(unstable, turns on on boot, not working after that, can cause reboots)
+- Bluetooth (unstable, turns on on boot, not working after that, can cause reboots, turn on/off kmsg: http://pastebin.com/2ZbYyvTP)

-- Recovery

-(working, but have sony bootlogo over it.
-Genius.)

 - Audio recording

 - Video playback

 - FM Radio

 - USB Host & OTG

 - Camera

-(Not implemented yet)

 Untested:
 -----------

 - GPS

-(I'm indoors, can't test now)